You're welcome to serve humanity with us

 The Christian world-view is often vilified in pop culture or in purely secular sectors of society as regressive, medieval, or obsolete.
 Is it?
 Not really.
 From our point of view, if one views the tradition purely from the lens of "churchianity" - its trappings, peripheral rituals, and the theatrical antics of some pastors or the sociopathic madness of some medieval church fathers- then we can find 1,001 reasons to detest it.
 However, if one views it, as we do, from the lens of the Four Gospels and other non-canonical sources, including the Ageless Wisdom Teachings, then one can find the vibrant and still relevant Truths which is far from being obsolete.
 Obsolescence pertains to something that is worn out or that is no longer working.
 Yes, the methodologies of "churchianity" may no longer be fashionable but the Christian message has never been tried or mastered yet on a global scale, in the entire history of humanity.
 How can it be considered worn out?

-Its core message of unconditional Love, self-lessness, community-centredness or group consciousness ("...you are your brother's keeper"), its methodology of the mediatorship of Love ("...No one comes to the Father except through me"), and its goal of redemption and the spiritualization of matter ("May Thy Kingdom Come, May Thy Will be done on Earth as it is in Heaven...") are all pretty advanced forms of ethics in right human relations.
+Its core message of unconditional Love, self-lessness, community-centredness and group consciousness ("...you are your brother's keeper"), its methodology of the mediatorship of Love ("...No one comes to the Father except through me"), and its goal of redemption and the spiritualization of matter ("May Thy Kingdom Come, May Thy Will be done on Earth as it is in Heaven...") are all pretty advanced forms of ethics in right human relations.
 In fact, these are the very same ideals of Aquarius (the term commonly used to describe the coming new era) but are intelligently applied on a collective and international scale, in contrast to individualism and the devotionalism of the old era.
 Aquarius cherishes freedom and mental independence, therefore, it should not be equated with global totalitarianism which we should all reject.